tektutor/openshift-0610oct-2025/Day4/README.md

 </pre>

 ## Lab - Deploying multipod Wordpress and Mysql database that uses external storage
-In case you haven't cloned this training already, you can do now
+In case you haven't cloned this training repository already, you can do now
 ```
 cd ~
 git clone https://github.com/tektutor/openshift-0610oct-2025.git